freedomofpress/dangerzone/SECURITY.md

 ## Reporting a vulnerability

-The Dangerzone team takes security seriously.
 If you discover a security-related issue, we appreciate your help in disclosing it to us in a responsible manner.

 **Preferred way of disclosing security issues:**